METAcraft-KTH/player-trading/README.md

 # Player trading, for Metacraft

+## Important
+Make sure to run `gradlew runDatagen` before compiling, otherwise the crafting recipe won't work!

+## Disclaimer, this readme is outdated!

 Set up player shops/trading stations with just barrels and signs!
 Server side only, 1.18.1 with Fabric loader.